pr4k/go-gist/readme.md

 This API token will be saved along with your username (currently it's in plain text, but working on encrypting it), to allow faster access to the script.

-You can type `go-gist -h` to get a list of all the commands.
+You can type `./go-gist.py -h` to get a list of all the commands.

 ## List of Commands
 ---